codefellows-portland-javascript-401d4/express-mongo-relations/README.md

 ### Project Functionality
   - This is a Code Fellows Lab Assignment to create an http express server that uses mongoDB for persistent storage and retrieval and mongoose as the templating and validation layer - it creates a database for notes, web articles and tags and relations between the collections
+  - The app also has an authentication system to sign-in users and allow specific types of users access to specified routes

   - The http server runs on localhost:3535

   - server.js is the server, listener and the entry point to the project